 If you happen to spot your cat while you’re out searching, whatever you do – don’t chase after her!
 She’s most likely scared and will run if you chase after her.
-Instead, bring a bag of high-reward meaty treats with you and call softly to her.
+Instead, bring a bag of her favorite treats with you and call softly to her.
 If your cat stops to look at you, drop to a kneeling position, don’t look her in the eyes, and stretch your hand out.
 Using your calmest voice, call out to her.
 If you’re lucky, your cat will sometimes come right to you.

 4. If You Have Recently Moved, Check Your Old Neighborhood

 Many cats go missing after a move, and a large percentage of them attempt to return to their old territory.
 Cats actually have a “homing instinct”, and it can be disrupted after a move.
 So, If you’re within 10 miles of your old residence and your cat goes missing, see if he or she has gone back there.

 5. Make “Lost Cat” Signs

 Make “lost cat” signs with a recent, clear photo of your cat and the best phone numbers to reach you.
 It would help to include a reward as an incentive, but it’s not necessary.
 Place the signs on mailboxes around your neighborhood (only on the outside – it’s against the law to put them inside!), on bulletin boards, in local veterinary offices, pet stores, and inside local restaurants with permission.
 Also, it’s a good idea to use laminating sheets to protect your signs.
 Especially if they will be exposed to any rain or snow to keep them from getting damaged.

 6. Visit Your Local Shelter and County Animal Control